bradleeharr/ChessAI/README.md

     * `.venv/Scripts/activate` (on Windows)
 2. Install requirements [to be added]
     * `pip install -r requirements.txt`
+    * Install the proper version of pytorch.
+If you want GPU acceleration make sure to install with cuda.
+Reference to: https://pytorch.org/
 3. Run
     * `python dnn_train/main.py`
 4. Weights and Biases requires an API key - you will have to create an account or provide an API key